Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 ### Simple Browser

 1. Run the `SimpleBrowser` application.
+2. Wait for the updater to check for updates (Coming in July update)
-2. Use the browser to navigate the web with a simple and efficient interface.
+3. Use the browser to navigate the web with a simple and efficient interface.

 ## Contributing